manobi/couch-cleaner/readme.md

 Read the specs, to see how your can use as node.js module.
 I will document it later.

 ## How to install
-`npm install -g couch-cleaner`
+> npm install -g couch-cleaner

 ## How run the tests
-`npm install -g jasmine-node`
+> npm install -g jasmine-node
-run run
+> run run
-jasmine-node spec
+> jasmine-node spec
-ìf is it green, it's ok.
+> If is it green, it's ok.

 # License: